-For another diagnostic test, the barium x-ray, the patient drinks a liquid containing barium, a silver-white metal that helps outline the image of the stomach on an x-ray.
-The test may be performed in a doctor’s office or in the radiology department of a hospital.
+In this test, you drink liquid containing barium, a silver-white metal that helps doctors see a clear image of the stomach and potential abnormalities on an x-ray.
+The test may be performed in a doctor’s office or in Memorial Sloan Kettering’s radiology department.

-Once a diagnosis has been made, a number of tests may be performed to determine if and how far the cancer may have spread to the other layers of the stomach, nearby organs, and nearby lymph nodes.
-This process is called staging, and it is an important factor in deciding which treatment would be most beneficial to the patient.
+Once a diagnosis has been made, imaging tests can help to determine if the cancer is confined to the stomach or if it has metastasized (spread) to other layers of the stomach, nearby organs, or lymph nodes.
+This process is called staging, and it is an important step in deciding which treatment will benefit you the most.

-Doctors use the TNM (tumor, node, metastasis) system to describe the stage of a cancer.
-This abbreviation summarizes the depth of penetration of the tumor into the stomach wall (T), whether it has spread to nearby lymph nodes (N), and whether it has metastasized, or spread, to other parts of the body (M).
+Our doctors use the TNM (tumor, node, metastasis) system to describe the stage of a cancer.
+This abbreviation summarizes the depth of penetration of the tumor (T) into the stomach wall, whether it has spread to nearby lymph nodes (N), and whether it has metastasized (M) to other parts of the body.